 Case manager in prison (0.75 academic years, EQF level 5).
 By completing the case manager curriculum, the learner acquires specific knowledge and skills, which contributes to the reduction of recidivism and the execution of sentences based on the target group (young prisoners and prisoners with cognitive disabilities, foreign prisoners, prisoners involved in organized crime).
 A valid service relationship with the prison is a prerequisite for starting to study.
 Prison officers with at least secondary education and at least 3 years of work experience in the field with EQF level 4 competence can acquire the profession.
 The graduate is able to work as a case manager for specific groups of inmates.

-The College of Justice organises most of the in-service training the Prison Service needs, and provides all prisons with tests needed for assessing the other stakeholders’ being taught (inspector-personal officer and guard) in compliance with the requirements set for the respective position.
+The Prison Service College organises most of the in-service training the Prison Service needs, and provides all prisons with tests needed for assessing the other stakeholders’ being taught (inspector-personal officer and guard) in compliance with the requirements set for the respective position.
 The development of the Prison Service’s prison officials’ assessment tests and the organisation of in-service training events is one of the important inputs into the development of the curricula for continuing education and degree studies, and for the efficient implementation of the latter.